 As a Broward County based practice, we offer our legal services to individuals and families throughout Southeast Florida, including the cities of Fort Lauderdale, Weston, Hollywood, Miramar, Sunrise, Plantation, Davie, and Coral Springs, among others.

-Our firm also offers free consultations to go over the details of your rental car accident case in a relaxed, judgment-free setting.
-To schedule a time to meet with a qualified Weston car rental accident lawyer, please call 954-256-1820 or send an online message today.
+To schedule a time to meet with a qualified Weston car rental accident lawyer for a free, no obligation consultation, please call 954-256-1820 or send an online message today.

 Stop and stay calm – Immediately after an accident, do not try to move until you know that you are unhurt.
 If you are hurt, stay still and attempt to get someone to call an ambulance.